micro-os-plus/micro-test-plus-xpack/README-MAINTAINER.md

 ```

 Note: If you prefer a different location, start the script with a first
-argument the destination folder path.
+argument as the destination folder path.

 After cloning all Git repos, link this project to the development packages,
 by running the `link-deps` actions: